zardoy/zardoy/README.md

 Delayed/not published yet:

-- [Better Snippets](https://github.com/zardoy/vscode-better-snippets) contains commands that should be builtin
+- [Better Snippets](https://github.com/zardoy/vscode-better-snippets) only useful builtin snippets and postfix for now
 - [npm the fastest](https://github.com/zardoy/npm-the-fastest)

 ... and even more